 - support of MySQL, PostgreSQL, MSSQL, SQLite, Oracle;

-- support of a large number of libraries, helper, hooks.
+- support of a large number of libraries, helpers, hooks.

-And now a few words about the shortcomings.
-Codeigniter has its own coding style that differs somewhat from the generally accepted code creation models.
-In addition, the caching system is not well developed, and the Registry pattern is also missing.
+However, before thinking of Codeigniter as of your go-to choice, be sure to consider the shortcomings.
+Codeigniter has its coding style that differs somewhat from the generally accepted code creation models.
+Besides, the caching system is not developed well, and the Dependency Injection pattern is also missing.

 - low consumption of memory resources and accelerated processing of HTTP requests;